 - Do customer spotlights.
 This is a fun way to showcase your most valuable customers, and they’ll have fun with it.
 You can do a profile and post it on your blog or social media pages.
 You can ask your customers directly or send an email and see who might be interested.
 It gives you good content for your social media channels, along with improving your customer experience.

 - Create a customer loyalty program.
-Loyalty programs help keep your customers around, and they’re going to come back again and again if you’re offering worthwhile offers and perks.
+Loyalty programs help keep your customers around, and they’re going to come back again and again if you’re offering worthwhile referral rewards and perks

 - Provide free upgrades, especially if you have a subscription-driven business.
 For example, software companies can offer complimentary upgrades so their long-term customers can try new features for free.